th2-net/th2-docs/src/plugins/gridsome/plugin/th2-terms/README.md

 # Terms plugin

-This plugin creates collection of terms parsed from `content/terms` and links terms with pages when they are used.
+This plugin creates a collection of terms parsed from `content/terms` and, whenever the terms are used, links them to pages.

 ## Created structure